mab253/cpp_spring25/README.md

 This course will generally meet **in-person**, with a lecture 2 mornings per week (M/W).
 There is also a (required) recitation on Fridays with Prof. Riddhi Kadia.

 🎥 This semester, I will be finishing up a research trip in the Southern Ocean (Antarctica!) when the class begins.
-There will be no in-person lecture until **Feb 18th.** During these initial weeks, I will film a lecture instead of giving one in person.
-When I post a video, you will be free to watch it in your own time.
-Any asynchronous lectures will be clearly marked on the schedule.
+There will be no in-person lecture until **Feb 18th.** During these initial weeks, I will film a lecture instead of giving one in person, and you will be responsible for learning via the video material and the zyBooks homework.
+When I post a video, you will be free to watch it in your own time asynchronously.

-🖥️ Note that there will be in-person labs every Friday, starting Jan.
-31st!
-In the case of any change in the schedule, I will announce this change ahead of time via e-mail.
+🖥️ In-person lab sessions will be every Friday starting **Feb.
+14th**.
+In case of any further changes in the schedule, I will announce this change ahead of time via e-mail and update the syllabus here.

 We will use an online textbook (zyBooks) to guide us through learning C++.
 In the zyBooks platform, you will have readings with interactive homework exercises, as well as labs (like programming problem sets) from the same textbook.